 How to Make Croutons

-With just a few basic ingredients and a few minutes of your time, homemade croutons are one of the easiest things you can make from scratch.
-They’re also perfect for garnishing salads, with dip, or snacking on them straight from the oven.
+With just a few basic ingredients and a few minutes of your time, you can learn how to make homemade croutons in no time at all.
+They’re also perfect for garnishing salads, with dip, or snacking straight from the warm oven.

 This post may contain affiliate links.
 Please read our affiliate disclosure.